 Harris is passionate about getting teens interested in nursing.
-“Starting with the Future Nurses Clubs, I think a lot of these students would not have pursued their interest in nursing [if it wasn’t for SOS],” she says.
+“Starting with the Future Nurses Clubs, I think a lot of these students would not have pursued their interest in nursing ,” she says.
 “They either don’t get the information or don’t get the reinforcement they need to pursue registered nursing as a career.”

 Nancy T. Lee, MARS, MA, RNC, assistant director of the SOS program, sums it up best when she adds, “Minorities are grossly underrepresented in nursing.
 In order to make a difference [in changing this], we need to draw on support from the entire village, including the academic and hospital communities.”

 Giving Students a Head Start